(No ratings)

 There are many benefits to robotic surgery, both for the patient and the surgeon.
 Robotic surgery allows for more precise movements and increased control during very delicate surgical procedures.
 This makes performing surgery accurately much easier for surgeons and reduces fatigue.
 The smaller 'hand' of the robot can enter the body via a much smaller opening, which reduces the risk of infection and scarring and leads to a faster recovery.
 The robotic hands also contain tiny moveable cameras among their tools, giving surgeons a much closer view of the procedure than would be possible with traditional surgery.

 Dr. Adam David Griesemer, MD graduated from University of Missouri-Columbia School of Medicine in 2003.
 He completed residency at New York-Presbyterian Hospital.
-He is certified by the American Board of Surgery - General Surgery and has a state license in New York.
+He has a state license in New York.

 Medical School: University of Missouri-Columbia School of Medicine (2003)